hiteshjain/magtrak/README.md

 # magtrak
-Magtrak is a product show case website developed for an OEM based out of Bangalore, India.
+Magtrak is the product show case website developed for an OEM based out of Bangalore, India.